TEALSK12/introduction-to-computer-science/project_2_alternative.md

 * Research, ideate, and apply personal interests to an application that includes:
     *   1 or more moving sprites
     *   2 or more user keyboard controlled sprites
-    *   The sprites should interact in a way that allows the users to accumlate a score or value.
+    *   The sprites should interact in a way that allows the users to accumulate a score or value.

 * Practice good style and conventions to create readable and maintainable code
 ## Overview